-Adedoyin Abe, ME Honors Student
+Adedoyin Abe, Graduate Student

 Adedoyin joined ASME’s Petroleum Division Collegiate Council to learn about an industry that fuels her country’s economy and now serves as the University of Arkansas council representative, at the national level.
 Adedoyin is also a member of other organizations including Society of Women Engineers, National Society of Black Engineers and CEO Global.

 Abe has also served as an intern for No Woman Left Behind, a College of Engineering student ambassador, and as a manufacturing intern at Alan Davies Technical Company.

 As a mechanical engineering undergraduate student, Madeline also swam on the University of Arkansas Swimming and Diving team and currently holds the record in the 200 and 400 freestyle relays, while maintaining her spot on the SEC Academic Honor Roll every semester.

 Having always had a passion for math and science, Madeline selected mechanical engineering as her major during her first year at the University of Arkansas.
 “I learned that Mechanical Engineering is the broadest of all engineering majors, so I decided to pursue ME because of the vast options and specialties it offers,” said Monroe.